eggyal/copse/README.md

 # Collection type parameters
-In addition to the type parameters familiar from the standard library collections, copse's collections are additionally parameterised by the type of the [`Comparator`].
-If the comparator type is not explicitly named, it defaults to the [`OrdComparator`] for the storage key's [`DefaultComparisonKey`][OrdStoredKey::DefaultComparisonKey], which yields behaviour analagous to the standard library collections (i.e. sorted by the `Ord` trait).
+In addition to the type parameters familiar from the standard library collections, copse's collections are additionally parameterised by the type of the [`TotalOrder`].
+If the total order is not explicitly named, it defaults to the [`OrdTotalOrder`] for the storage key's [`DefaultComparisonKey`][OrdStoredKey::DefaultComparisonKey], which yields behaviour analagous to the standard library collections (i.e. sorted by the `Ord` trait).
 If you find yourself using these items, then you should probably ditch copse for the standard library instead.

 # Crate feature flags
 This crate defines a number of feature flags, none of which are enabled by default: